ryoheiyasuda/FLIMage_public/README.md

 # FLIMage
 This software allows for controlling TCSPC hardware and generate fluorescence lifetime images in real time.
 The main part of the source code is free for academic and educational uses.
-It is used and tested in the Yasuda lab (Max Planck Florida Institute for Neuroscience) on Windows X and NationalInstruments DAQmx 18.6.
+It is used and tested in the Yasuda lab (Max Planck Florida Institute for Neuroscience) on Windows 10 and NationalInstruments DAQmx 18.6.
 The software is updated frequently.

 * Compiled and packaged installer can be found in  https://github.com/ryoheiyasuda/FLIMage_Installer (provided "as is")